cozy/DACC/README.md

 ```

 The `token` is the one specified in your remote-doctype to authenticate the stack.
-Note this is not required on your local machine for dev.
+See the [authentication](#authentication) section

 ## Development